 • Growing much of our own vegetables and baking our own bread thereby reducing packaging and carbon emissions

-• Encouraging guests not to bring too much food (which can lead to waste) but instead to shop locally for supplies when needed
+• Encouraging guests not to bring too much food (which can lead to waste) but instead to shop locally for supplies that are actually needed.

 • Reusing cardboard boxes and packaging on the vegetable garden – providing compostable material, killing weeds, and creating an environment for lots of earthworms.

-We undertake to continue increasing our recycling rates by 20% over the next 12 months by implementing the below;
+We undertake to continue keeping our landfill waste to a minimum and to encourage guests and staff to recycle everything possible over the next 12 months by implementing the below;

-• Increase communication efforts with guests prior to and during their stay to remind them to be as low waste as possible
+• Increase and improve communication efforts with guests prior to and during their stay to remind them to be as low waste as possible

 • Checking www.mywaste.ie to see how to sustainably dispose of any items that don’t fall into the more typical categories